-If you maintain a tax-qualified (traditional IRA, Roth IRA, SIMPLE IRA, SEP IRA, Coverdell ESA, Safe Harbor 401(k) or 403(b) account with State Farm Mutual Funds, you may receive one or more of the following forms, depending on your account type and account activity throughout the tax year:
+If you maintain a tax-qualified (traditional IRA, Roth IRA, SIMPLE IRA, SEP IRA, Coverdell ESA, Safe Harbor 401(k) or 403(b) account with State Farm Investment planning services, you may receive one or more of the following forms, depending on your account type and account activity throughout the tax year:

 Form 1099-R — Distributions from Pensions, Annuities, Retirement, or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.